peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 </a>
 `32x18.png (1443 bytes)`

 Can you tell the difference?
-As you can see, the stretched image looks almost identical to the original.
-In fact, it scales up infinitely without any loss in fidelity.
-Better yet, the new image is only `1.4KB` — that's a 93.6% reduction 🎉.
-[Click here](https://codepen.io/peterhry/pen/maaXZX) for a side by side comparison.
+The stretched image looks almost identical to the original.
+It scales up infinitely without noticeable distortion.
+Better yet, the new image is only `1.4KB`—a 93.6% reduction 🎉.
+[Click here](https://codepen.io/peterhry/pen/maaXZX) for a side-by-side comparison.

 Here is another example: